 Do you do dog grooming at Pampered Pooch Playground?

 We don't have a groomer on staff, but you can always get a bath, nail trim or nail grind for your pooch before they go home.
-For dog grooming, we suggest our sister-business, Bubbly Paws which is located just 5 minutes away at Excelsior and Grand.
+For dog grooming, we suggest our sister-business, Bubbly Paws which has 4 locations in the Twin Cities.
+The closest location is at Excelsior and Grand in St Louis Park.
 Bubbly Paws is a self-service dog wash and full service dog grooming salon.

 My dog hasn’t been to your facility yet, is there anything I need to know?